SharePoint/sp-dev-docs/docs/spfx/set-up-your-developer-tenant.md

 # Set up your Office 365 tenant

-To build and deploy client-side web parts using the preview release of the SharePoint Framework, you will need an Office 365 tenant with [First Release](https://support.office.com/en-us/article/Set-up-the-Standard-or-First-Release-options-in-Office-365-3b3adfa4-1777-4ff0-b606-fb8732101f47) options enabled.
+To build and deploy client-side web parts using the preview release of the SharePoint Framework, you will need a normal Office 365 tenant.

 ## Sign up for an Office 365 tenant
 If you already have an Office 365 tenant, see [create your app catalog site](#create-app-catalog-site).
-Make sure you have [First Release](https://support.office.com/en-us/article/Set-up-the-Standard-or-First-Release-options-in-Office-365-3b3adfa4-1777-4ff0-b606-fb8732101f47) options enabled.

-If you don't have one, sign up for the [Office Developer Program](https://profile.microsoft.com/RegSysProfileCenter/wizardnp.aspx?wizid=14b845d0-938c-45af-b061-f798fbb4d170&lcid=1033).
+If you don't have one, you can create a trial tenant or for example sign up for the [Office Developer Program](https://profile.microsoft.com/RegSysProfileCenter/wizardnp.aspx?wizid=14b845d0-938c-45af-b061-f798fbb4d170&lcid=1033).
 You will receive a welcome mail with a link to sign up for an Office 365 Developer Tenant.
-First Release options are enabled already for your Office 365 Developer Tenant.

 >**Note:** Make sure that you are signed out of any existing Office 365 tenants before you sign up.